koenrane/KR-new-site/content/BiDPO postmortem.md

 ![](https://assets.turntrout.com/static/images/posts/multishot.avif)

 Figure: We tested the generalization performance of Truthful QA using a multi-shot prompting approach.
 For each test dataset, examples from the Truthful QA training set were prepended to each question and Gemini Pro 1.5v2 is asked to produce the appropriate answer.
 If the test dataset was large, it was truncated to 1,024 examples.
-The number of Truthful QA examples prepended to each question varies across the x-axis.
-The test-set accuracy and the 90% credible intervals are plotted along the y-axis.
+The number of Truthful QA examples prepended to each question varies across the  $x$-axis.
+The test-set accuracy and the 90% credible intervals are plotted along the $y$-axis.

 # Prior work